xxdoc/DialogModule/README.md

 Open "buildx86.sh" and "buildx64" individually in the terminal to build with the GNU GCC Compiler.

-You will need the xCode, Homebrew, and GCC installed to build the shared binaries.
+You will need xCode, Homebrew, and GCC installed to build the shared binaries.

 xCode is avaialbe on the Mac AppStore, so first off you should be installing that from there.